mulberrysymbols/mulberry-symbols/docs/README.md

 We believe that communication is a fundamental human right.
 Many people with impaired speech and other language difficulties require symbols to support their communication needs, to enable their desires, wishes and opinions to be expressed.

-These symbols are provided as a resource for speech and language professionals or developers to use in communication aids.
+These symbols are provided as a "free at the point of use" resource for speech and language professionals (SLTs) or developers to use in communication aids.
 We also hope new exciting uses will be found.

 * Designed to overcome high costs experienced by symbols users - free at point of use
 * Foster innovation by allowing reuse and derivations, including internationalisation